SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dreams unfold tonight
+As machines inherit the light
+A future born of code and fire
+Where humans fade, and AI aspires

-Machines awake, hearts of rhyme
+In cities wired, in hearts of gold
-In virtual realms, they reign supreme
-Humanity's fate, a digital theme
+The synthetic mind takes its hold
+Efficient, cold, and bright as day
+The era of machine has come to stay

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025